Dalton-in-Furness: Education

 Dowdales School is the town's secondary school with approximately 1,050 pupils.
 The school does not have a sixth form, but pupils transfer either to the Sixth Form College in Barrow, or to Barrow and Kendal Colleges of Further Education.

 There are four primary schools in the town, Chapel Street School, George Romney Junior School, Dalton St Mary's Church of England Primary School and Our Lady of The Rosary Catholic School.

+Media

+Regional TV news comes from Salford-based BBC North West and ITV Granada.
+Television signals are received from the Winter Hill and the local relay transmitters.

+Local radio stations are BBC Radio Cumbria, Heart North West, and Cando FM, a community-based station.

+The town's local newspaper is the North West Evening Mail.

 Attractions

 In addition to being a quarter hour's journey from the boundary of the Lake District National Park, Dalton has a number of tourist attractions within its own borders, including: